 Complete with a small kitchenette and located down a quiet street only a few minutes from the Strasbourg Cathedral, these apartments are perfect for mid-range travelers in Strasbourg.

-The rooms were impeccably clean and the customer service kind and responsive, and we’d be happy to stay again.
+The rooms were impeccably clean, the customer service responsive, and we’d be happy to stay again.

 Check rates & book your stay at Appartements Le 32!